grahamwhaley/DSPham/README.md

 - 4: SSB - Medium band SSB filter, notch and nb on, spectral NR.
 - 5: CW - Narrow band CW filter, notch off, nb on.
 No NR.
 K4ICY cw decoder.

 All eeprom slots can be edited, modified and saved.
-The defaults can be restored if necessary.
+The defaults can be restored if necessary, on either a slot by slot or full system basis.

 One interesting feature of the 'settings' menu, due to the limited number of inputs, is you need to select the slot you wish to name/reset/save before you perform the action.
 Thus, first set the